 Earlier this week, I attended an information session on the

-proposed federal changes to tax legislation.
+proposed federal changes to the tax legislation.
 Now before you stop reading this I

-would recommend you take 120 seconds and invest the time, as it could have a
+would recommend you take 120 seconds and invest the time, as the proposed changes could have a

 significant impact on the rest of your life.

 I’ll try to keep it short and sweet.
 You may have seen information on the

 news or a bunch of financial articles about this and have been wondering what’s

 The Liberal government is proposing to make drastic changes to tax

 this was done was close to 50 years ago and took them 6 years of